Softpanorama

 The third generation of shells

-The third generation of shells was by-and large a reaction of C-shell.
+The third generation of shells was by-and large a reaction on C-shell.
 It includes the extension of C-shell called tcsh and Korn shell (version which later became known as ksh88).
 POSIX shell belongs to the same category.

 Forth generation of shells

 Perl, the first "post-modern" scripting language was first released in 1987.
-It represented a breakthrough that lifted scripting of a qualitatively new level.
-It was immediately clear that for Unix scripts Perl represent a much better language that shells although in some parts in was lower level language (limited support of pipes).
-All subsequent popular scripting languages like Python, PHP, Ruby to name a few are in a way derivatives of Perl.
-The forth generation of shell were also influenced by Perl popularity and one of them (ksh93) was a reaction to it.
+It represented a breakthrough that lifted scripting to a qualitatively new level.
+It was immediately clear that for Unix scripts Perl represents a much better language then shells, although in some parts in was lower level language (limited support of pipes).

 Two new "forth-generation" shells were written after Perl was created and incorporated some innovations introduced by Perl and TCL but in old shell-style framework: